-- A1 The capacity in 2015 is set to 8 MW since the only offshore windfarm decided in 2015 was Horns Rev 3 with turbines of 8.3 MW. - A The full load hours (annual produktion (MWh) per installed power (MW)) depending on the actual location of the wind farm, wake losses and technological characteristics of the individual turbine.
-The value is an average for location where it is expected the turbines will be placed.
-Specific area coverage 5,4 MW/km^2 is assumed, further more it is assumed that offshore turbines are in farms with a total capacity of app.
-400-800 MW.

-- B Offshore turbines has typically higher forced outage than onshore due to access problems in harsh weather - C Planned outage is typically 1-2 service visits a year, with a 1-2 work days - D The life time depends on the wind conditions; average annual speed and turbulence, relative to the design class of the turbine - E The construction time is the periode from FID to commissioning.
-The construction time depend on the size of the project, vessel available and weather conditions. - F Based on 5,4 MW/km^2 can vary some and will often be a political decition a given area is available and a number of MW tendered.
-The wake losses will highly depend on the space available per MW. - G Wind turbines can be downward regulated within very short time and can therefore (if the wind is blowing) be used in both the primary and secondary downward regulation. - H The cost includes cost of wind turbines, foundation, installation, planning & development and financing and internal grid connection (array cable, substation but not export cable). - I 75 % of the total yearly O&M costs are assumed to be fixed cost and 25 % are assumed to be variable cost. - J 5% drop from 2020 to 2030 and again from 2030 to 2050 is assumed
+- A The full load hours (annual production (MWh) per installed power (MW)) depending on the actual location of the wind farm, wake losses and technological characteristics of the individual turbine.
+The value is an average for location where it is expected the turbines will be placed. d a Specific area coverage 5,4 MW/km^2 is assumed, further more it is assumed that nearshore turbines are placed in farm with a total capacity of 50 -250 MW - B Offshore turbines has typically longer forced outage than onshore due to access problems in harsh weather - C Planned outage is typically 1-2 service visits a year, with a 1-2 work days - D The life time depends on the wind conditions; average annual speed and turbulence, relative to the design class of the turbine - E The construction time is the period from FID to commissioning.
+The construction time depend on the size of the project, vessel available and weather conditions. - F The wake losses will highly depend on the space available per MW, Specific area coverage of 5,4 MW/km is assumed.
+In a tender typically a given area is available and and a given capacity MW is demanded. - G Wind turbines can be regulated downward within short time and can therefore (if the wind is blowing) be used in both the primary and secondary downward regulation. - H The cost includes cost of wind turbines, foundation, installation, planning & development and financing and internal grid connection(array cable) - I 75 % of the total yearly O&M costs are assumed to be fixed cost and 25 % are assumed to be variable cost. - J 9% learning rate is assumed for total investment cost and for O&M between 2020 and 2030 - K Deducted from , five tenders have been settled for offshore wind farms in Denmark and in the Netherlands, described in details in the note [31] Assuming that Nearshore wind farms is 10% cheaper than offshore in 2015 and 2020. - L Assuming that the costs drop by 1% per year between 2015 and 2020, by 0.75% per year between 2020 and 2030 and by 0.5% per year after 2030